SaschaWillems/ModernVkTriangle/README.md

 Most import is `apiVersion`, which tells Vulkan that we want to use Vulkan 1.3.
 Using a higher api version gives us more features out-of-the box that otherwise would have to be used via extensions.
 [Vulkan 1.3](https://docs.vulkan.org/refpages/latest/refpages/source/VK_VERSION_1_3.html) is widely supported and adds a lot of features to the Vulkan core that make it easier to use. `pApplicationName` can be used to identify your application.

-> **Note:** You'll see the `sType` member a lot when writing Vulkan using the C-API.
+> **Note:** A structure member you'll see a lot is `sType`.
 The driver needs to know what structure type it has to deal with, and with Vulkan being a C-API there is no other way than specifying it via structure member.

 The instance also needs to know about the extensions you want to use.
-As the name implies, these are used to extend the api.
+As the name implies, these are used to extend the API.
 As instance creation (and some other things) are platform specific, the instance needs to know what platform specific extensions you want to use.
-For Windows e.g. you'd use [VK_KHR_win32_surface](https://docs.vulkan.org/refpages/latest/refpages/source/VK_KHR_win32_surface.html) and [VK_KHR_android_surface](https://docs.vulkan.org/refpages/latest/refpages/source/VK_KHR_android_surface.html) for Android.
+For Windows e.g. you'd use [VK_KHR_win32_surface](https://docs.vulkan.org/refpages/latest/refpages/source/VK_KHR_win32_surface.html) and [VK_KHR_android_surface](https://docs.vulkan.org/refpages/latest/refpages/source/VK_KHR_android_surface.html) for Android and so on for other platforms.

+> **Note:** There are two extension types in Vulkan.
+Instance and device extensions.
+The former are mostly global, often platform specific extensions independent of your GPU, the latter are based on your GPU's capabilities.

 That would mean we'd have to write platform specific code. **But** with a library like SFML we don't have to do that, instead we ask SFML for the platform specific instance extensions: